 If you’re not particularly tech-savvy, editing your htaccess file could easily cause a heap of problems.
 You’ll need FTP access to your server, or a friendly php developer or possibly even your web host.

-The .htaccess file is generally found in the root of your domain and is a plain text file which you can edit with notepad or any number of other editors.
+The .htaccess file is generally found in the root of your domain and is a plain text file which you can edit with Notepad or any number of other editors such as Notepad Online.
 The .htaccess file does a number of things, but think of it as a 301 redirect page.

 Keep a backup of the .htaccess file at every stage just in case you make a mess!

 For a 301 redirect for each page, each URL will need a single line in the .htaccess file.

 301 redirect code example: